 - General History of Standing of accounts (usually “All accounts have been handled as agreed”)

-- Brief relationship between Bank and Principal (“_____ has been an excellent client of this bank since _____”)
+- Brief summary of the relationship between Bank and Principal (“_____ has been an excellent client of this bank since _____”)

 - Name, Title, Signature and Contact info for the Bank Officer writing the letter.